-There are several possible explanations for this problem, but the FTP LIST command usually fails because the passive IP address being given out is incorrect, or the passive port range hasn't been forwarded from your router to the machine running Cerberus FTP Server.
+There are various potential reasons for encountering this issue, but it typically arises when the FTP LIST command fails due to an incorrect passive IP address or when the passive port range hasn't been forwarded from your router to the machine hosting Cerberus FTP Server.

-Your network may be running a firewall, or your computer may be behind a router.
-See the section on Make your FTP server accessible from the Internet for more information.
+If your network is equipped with a firewall or if your computer is situated behind a router, refer to the section on making your FTP server accessible from the Internet for detailed guidance.

-Finally, if you can, instruct your clients to connect using passive FTP mode (initiated by the client using the PASV command).
-Active FTP (initiated by the client with the PORT command), requires the client's network to be configured to allow incoming data connections.
-Active FTP will rarely work outside of local networks.
+As a recommendation, advise your clients to connect using passive FTP mode (initiated by the client with the PASV command).
+Unlike active FTP (initiated by the client using the PORT command), which necessitates configuring the client's network to permit incoming data connections, passive FTP is more universally compatible and is often preferred, especially for connections beyond local networks.